Kavitajagtap/AppStudentDatabase/README.md

 # AppStudentDatabase

-### It is a small project made using main OOPs concepts -> Inheritance, Abstraction, Method Overloading, Method Overriding etc.
+### It is a small project made using main OOPs concepts -> Inheritance, Abstraction, Method Overloading, Method Overriding etc also used Exception Handling.